 |Senior Vice President and Deputy General Counsel|

-Exelon is the nation’s largest energy transmission and distribution company.
-More information about Exelon is available at exeloncorp.com.
+More information about Exelon's board is available at exeloncorp.com.

 Exelon (Nasdaq: EXC) is a Fortune 200 company and the nation’s largest energy delivery company, serving more than 10 million customers through six fully regulated transmission and distribution utilities — Atlantic City Electric (ACE), Baltimore Gas and Electric (BGE), Commonwealth Edison (ComEd), Delmarva Power & Light (DPL), PECO Energy Company (PECO), and Potomac Electric Power Company (Pepco).
 More than 18,000 Exelon employees dedicate their time and expertise to powering a cleaner and brighter future for our customers and communities through reliable, affordable and efficient energy delivery, workforce development, equity, economic development and volunteerism.
 Follow Exelon on Twitter @Exelon.